gaofengShi/NextworkAzureSummerProject/README.md

 The version 2 website is deplyed on PaaS stracture Azure web Service.
 It is easily to scale up by change the App Service plan.
 The App Service plan is **Free F1** for the _Feedback_ simple website at moment.
 If the requirments grow up, it can be changed by increase the CPU, Memory, and Auto Scale from Hardware and  Feature views.
 ### Azure Cosmos DB for data
+The Azure Cosmos DB is created from Azure portal.
+The following steps show below:
+   - Select API option to create _NoSQL Recommend_ new Azure Cosmos DB.
+   - Set the name : **sumpro-db** the unique name for the project.
+   - Location set same or close to the VM.
+   - Capacity mode is provisioned with free tier.

+ After the Azure cosmos DB success created, Go to the DB page and select **Keys**.
+Copy the values from _URL_ and _PRIMARY KEY_ to use in the web application.

 ### The final website deploy